 Leadership of the Sisters of St. Francis of Dubuque is a ministry of service not only to the congregation but to the church and world.
 It is a work that is shared among the members with those in leadership serving a term of six years.
 At the end of this time, as St. Francis says, the community ministers lay down the role as easily as one lays down a towel after washing feet.
 Four sisters work together in this service.
 They support the members in their mission and common life, and tend the corporate good of the Congregation.

-Currently Sr. Cathy (Kate) Katoski serves as President and Sisters Kathy Knipper, Marie Cigrand, and Mary Lechtenberg serve as Vice Presidents.
+Currently Sister Kathy Knipper serves as President and Sisters Pat Clemen, Maureen Leach, and Brenda Whetstone serve as Vice Presidents.

 About the Team